Atmospheric Predictability Beyond 30 Days with Machine Learning: Introduction

 \section{Introduction}

-For more than half a century, atmospheric predictability has been framed by Lorenz’s seminal concept of the ``butterfly effect,'' which proposes that infinitesimal errors in initial conditions grow rapidly, ultimately limiting skillful deterministic weather forecasts to approximately two weeks \citep{Lorenz1969}.
+For more than half a century, atmospheric predictability has been framed by Edward Lorenz’s seminal concept of the ``butterfly effect,'' which proposes that infinitesimal errors in initial conditions grow rapidly, ultimately limiting skillful deterministic weather forecasts to approximately two weeks \citep{Lorenz1969}.
 This paradigm has profoundly shaped meteorological science, fostering the prevailing view that chaos imposes an insurmountable boundary on weather forecasting in the absence of other sources of skill (e.g., the ocean).

-Although frequently linked to Lorenz, the two-week predictability limit actually originates from \citet{Charney1966}, who reported a 5-day doubling time of errors in a first-generation general circulation model.
-Extrapolation of these findings suggested that the intrinsic predictability limit for Earth's atmosphere is about two weeks.
+Although frequently linked to Lorenz, the two-week predictability limit actually originates from \citet{Charney1966}, which reported a 5-day doubling time of errors in a first-generation general circulation model.
+Extrapolation of these findings suggested that the intrinsic predictability limit for Earth's atmosphere was about two weeks.
 This view has widely influenced scientific and public expectations of weather model performance.
-However, recently \citet{Shen2022,Shen2023,Shen2024} clarify that while the original Lorenz 1969 model effectively illustrates chaotic dynamics, it is ill-suited for quantifying the atmosphere’s intrinsic predictability due to its absence of baroclinic and dissipative processes---a critique Lorenz would later acknowledge himself \citep{lorenz1996predictability}.
+However, a series of recent papers \citep{Shen2022,Shen2023,Shen2024} clarify that while Lorenz's original 1969 model is an effective illustration of chaotic dynamics, it is ill-suited for quantifying the atmosphere’s intrinsic predictability due to its absence of baroclinic and dissipative processes---a critique Lorenz would later acknowledge himself \citep{lorenz1996predictability}.

-Modern experiments utilizing models that do include these processes have increased the intrinsic limit modestly beyond two weeks. \citet{zhang2019predictability} find that reduction of current-day initial condition error by an order of magnitude would yield mid-latitude forecast gains to 15 days.
-Similarly, ``perfect twin'' experiments with convection-allowing models show slightly longer limits, with errors plateauing at 17 days in the mid-latitudes and beyond 20 in the tropics \citep{judt2018, judt2020}. \citet{selz2019} reiterate a 17-day limit using the ICON (Icosahedral Nonhydrostatic) model.
-Finally, while not deterministic, analyses of real-world ECMWF ensembles have offered the most optimistic outlook, demonstrating marginal skill up to 23 days \citep{buizza2015forecast}.
+Modern experiments utilizing models that do include these processes increase the intrinsic limit modestly beyond two weeks.
+For example, \citet{zhang2019predictability} find that reduction of current-day operational forecasting initial condition error by an order of magnitude would extend mid-latitude skill to about 15 days.
+Similarly, ``perfect twin'' experiments with convection-allowing models show slightly longer limits, with errors plateauing at 17 days in the mid-latitudes and beyond 20 days in the tropics \citep{judt2018, judt2020, selz2019}.
+Ensemble forecasts average over random errors and therefore have extended skill up to approximately 23 days \citep{buizza2015forecast}.